drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### The Novartis Binding Mode of Pyrrolo-pyrimidine
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The Novartis group placed the anilino moiety in the relative small region defined as the "sugar" pocket because the biological activities were  very sensitive to the substitution in the phenyl ring.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/novartis-binding-mode-pyrrolo-pyrimidine-b8eac2d0'><i class='fa fa-play' aria-hidden='true'></i></button>The Novartis group placed the anilino moiety in the relative small region defined as the "sugar" pocket because the biological activities were  very sensitive to the substitution in the phenyl ring.
 For example only a para-fluoro substitution is accepted as opposed to all other analogs with a substitutions in para, (e.g. with a chlorine, a methyl or ethyl) which were inactive.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.